The Grand Indian Route Logo TGRI-logo

 Don’t miss to attend Ladarcha Fair if you want to fill your shopping bags with indigenous items of Spiti Valley.

-Fagli festival
+Fagli Festival

 If you’re visiting Spiti Valley in February, you can feel the vibes of this grand festival.
 This multi-day festival takes place in the first or second full moon week of February.
 Fagli festival also marks the end of winters and arrival of the spring season in Spiti Valley.